 Oh my goodness, what warm baths are these new Apple adverts!
-With candles and incense!
-Is that harp music I hear?
+Candles and incense!
+And is that harp music?

 Does Apple have no shame?